“It’s not how much we give, but how much love we put into giving.”

 You can use many major online shops and supermarkets, and when you use the EasyFundRaising site to send you there, you will generate a donation without spending any extra!

 Brands pay a commission when you start your shop from the EasyFundRaising web site or "App".
 If you make a purchase, EasyFundRaising turns the commission into a donation.
+A few pence at a time, the donations mount up.

 Publicise

 We have updated the poster and the A5 double-sided flyer with the revised closing time on Thursdays at the Family Hub.
-Get the word out by printing or giving away copies, which you can download from the Publicity page, which also has the details for donors.
+Get the word out by displaying or giving away copies, which you can download from the Publicity page, which also has the details for donors.

 New on 21st February